Uber Driver Accountants

 Help using Xero, QuickBooks or FreeAgent to keep records organised and prepare for Making Tax Digital for Income Tax.

-Uber and Bolt drivers can reduce taxable profit by claiming allowable business expenses.
-The key is keeping accurate records and only claiming costs that relate wholly to the driving business.
+Uber drivers reduce taxable profit by claiming allowable business expenses.
+The key is accurate records and only claiming costs that genuinely relate to the driving.

 • Bank statements showing all business income and expenses.

-• Mileage log — date, start/end point, purpose and miles for every journey.
+• Mileage log — date, start and end point, purpose and miles for every journey.

-• Fuel, servicing, repairs, insurance and vehicle finance records where relevant.
+• Fuel, servicing, repairs, insurance and vehicle finance records.

 • Phone and data receipts, parking and toll records for business journeys.